Support

 Previous winner of Teen Art Contest!

-We encourage people to attend and support young artists by showing enthusiasm for their art.
-For additional information and questions, please email contact@urbanartretreat.com.
+We encouraged people to attend and support young artists by showing enthusiasm for their art.

 Summer Art Program!
 2023

-FREE Chicago Community Summer Social Justice & Arts Program for Adults & Youth.
-Our program was about – gardening, carpentry, social justice issues, conflict resolution, painting, collage, sculpture, Covid discussion, Mural work, Painting sneakers, Poetry writing, mask making, theatre, Meditation & Relaxation, & organizing events & activities !
+FREE Chicago Community Summer Social Justice & Arts Program for Adults.
+Our program is about – gardening, carpentry, social justice issues, conflict resolution, painting, collage, sculpture, Covid discussion, Mural work, Painting sneakers, Poetry writing, mask making, theatre, Meditation & Relaxation, & organizing events & activities !

 ___________________________________________________________